Shaheen Bagh: Women protesters vote in batches to keep agitation alive

 Mehzabeen Qureshi, who returned to the protest site after voting said, "I stayed at home to let other women in the house go out and vote.
 Now I have joined them here at Shaheen Bagh after voting.
 I voted today to secure democracy".
 Zaheeda Khan, another resident of Shaheen Bagh, said they decided to vote in batches.

-"The women here had decided a day before voting that some of them would go out for voting in the morning, while others will stay back for chores.
-The others will go in the afternoon and then come back to the protest site.
-"By the evening, we will be a full house again, all geared up to continue our protest," she said.
+"The women here had decided a day before voting that some of them would go out to vote in the morning, while others will stay back for chores.
+Similarly, others will go in the afternoon and then come back to the protest site.
+"By the evening, we are a full house again, all geared up to continue our protest." she said.

+Khan added that the women of Shaheen Bagh have changed their daily routines in the past two months to give maximum time to the anti-Citizenship Amendment Act (CAA) protest.
+"We have decided to take care of this protest like our child," she said.

+"We are being accused of taking 'biryani' from politicians.
+We make scrumptious 'biryani' at home.
+We would rather invite these politicians here to sit and talk to us over a plate of biryani," she said.
+The protestors at Shaheen Bagh also hit out at their agitation being labelled a "political gimmick".

-"Many people have alleged that we were protesting for Delhi elections and that some political parties were funding us and serving 'biryani'.
-They should know that we are still protesting as Delhi votes and will continue the agitation after the polling," Ayub said.
-"No party serves us 'biryani'.
-The women cook and bring food to feed the protestors," he added.
+"Many people have alleged that we are protesting for Delhi elections and that some political parties are funding us.
+They should know that we are still protesting as Delhi votes and will continue the agitation after the polling.
+The protests will go on till the government rolls back the draconian law," Mohd Ayub said.
+PTI UJN SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)